Julian

 The best way to get to Victoria from Vancouver is by taking a seaplane.
 This way, you get downtown-to-downtown service in less than one hour.

-All sorted on How to Get to Victoria from Vancouver?
+All Sorted on How to Get to Victoria from Vancouver?

 Aside from swimming and the world-famous bathtub race, I’ve covered all the transportation options to Vancouver Island.